ogadamilola/ALaCarte/README.md

 ````
 ## Product Description (Currently Deliverable 0 Description)
 This product works as a management system for restaurants as well as focusing on optimizing and simplifying the flow of productivity.
-The managers will be able to track
+The managers will be able to update the restaurant's storage, set the restaurant's menu,
+track the work done by the restaurant's workers and receive reports for how the day went.
+Managers are able to easily access the restaurant's information and create accurate updates with relative ease.
+While actions in the program for workers could be done by a single button click, this benefits the
+general workflow of the cooks and help reduce confusion in the kitchen.
 ### Product Features
 ```
 An Easy To Understand GUI that is clear and provides the user with many options